On algebraic integers in short intervals and near smooth curves

-Regular systems of algebraic numbers are used to obtain lower bounds for the Hausdorff dimension of various algebraic number sets, such as the set of real algebraic numbers with a given measure of transcendence \cite{BakerSchmidt70} and the set of real numbers lying close to zeros of integer combinations of non-degenerate functions of given order \cite{DickinsonDodson}.
-Another application of regular systems is the proof of Khinchine-type theorems in the case of divergence \cite{Beresnevich99, BudDikBer, BudZor}.
+We emphasize that the results mentioned above yield many interesting applications.
+For example, regular systems of algebraic numbers are used to obtain lower bounds for the Hausdorff dimension of various algebraic number sets \cite{BakerSchmidt70, DickinsonDodson} and to prove Khinchine-type theorems in the case of divergence \cite{Beresnevich99, BudDikBer, BudZor}.